SAN FRANCISCO, CA--(Marketwired - Aug 7, 2014) - Medivation, Inc. (

 About XTANDI® (enzalutamide) capsules

-XTANDI is indicated for the treatment of patients with metastatic castration-resistant prostate cancer (mCRPC) who have previously received docetaxel.
+XTANDI was approved by the FDA on August 31, 2012 and is indicated for the treatment of patients with metastatic castration-resistant prostate cancer (mCRPC) who have previously received docetaxel.

 Effect of XTANDI on Other Drugs: XTANDI is a strong CYP3A4 inducer and a moderate CYP2C9 and CYP2C19 inducer in humans.
 Avoid CYP3A4, CYP2C9 and CYP2C19 substrates with a narrow therapeutic index, as XTANDI may decrease the plasma exposures of these drugs.
 If XTANDI is co-administered with warfarin (CYP2C9 substrate), conduct additional INR monitoring.

-The statements in this press release under the caption "2013 Financial Outlook" as well as statements regarding the timing of the PREVAIL interim analysis are forward-looking statements that are made pursuant to the safe harbor provisions of the federal securities laws.
-Forward-looking statements involve risks and uncertainties that could cause Medivation's actual results to differ significantly from those projected, including, without limitation: risks related to the timing, progress and results of Medivation's clinical trials, including the risk that adverse clinical trial results could alone or together with other factors result in the delay or discontinuation of the commercialization of XTANDI or some or all of Medivation's product development activities; Medivation's dependence on the efforts of and funding by Astellas for the commercialization of XTANDI; the risk of unanticipated expenditures or liabilities; and other risks detailed in Medivation's filings with the Securities and Exchange Commission, or SEC, including its quarterly report on Form 10-Q for the quarter ended June 30, 2013, which is expected to be filed on August 8, 2013 with the SEC.
+The statements in this press release under the caption "2014 Financial Outlook" and with respect to potential regulatory developments and clinical trial enrollment are forward-looking statements that are made pursuant to the safe harbor provisions of the federal securities laws.
+Forward-looking statements involve risks and uncertainties that could cause Medivation's actual results to differ significantly from those projected, including, without limitation: risks related to the timing, progress and results of Medivation's clinical trials, including the risk that adverse clinical trial results could alone or together with other factors result in the delay or discontinuation of the commercialization of XTANDI or some or all of Medivation's product development activities; Medivation's dependence on the efforts of and funding by Astellas for the commercialization of XTANDI; the risk of unanticipated expenditures or liabilities; and other risks detailed in Medivation's filings with the Securities and Exchange Commission, or SEC, including its quarterly report on Form 10-Q for the quarter ended June 30, 2014, which is expected to be filed on August 7, 2014 with the SEC.
 You are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this release.
 Medivation disclaims any obligation or undertaking to update, supplement or revise any forward-looking statements contained in this press release.